xZajooonc/SkriptBE/README.md

 Skript is a plugin for PocketMine-MP, which allows server owners and other people to modify their servers without learning PHP.
 You can load scripts from Bukkit plugin version.

+# What is Skript?
+Skript is a plugin that allows you to customize Minecraft's mechanics with simple scripts written in plain English sentences.

 # Requirements
 SkriptBE requires latest PocketMine-MP.